intelligentnode/docs/intellidocs/docs/python/flows/async-flow.md

 - Complex workflows often necessitate changes, the intelli graph-based approach simplifies this process by automatically handling the tasks flow changes.
 - Visualizing the interaction between models.

+### Async Flow Parameters
+The parameters for controlling your workflows:
+- `tasks`: a dictionary to map your workflow tasks with names.
+- `map_paths`: a dictionary defining the dependencies between tasks in your workflow using the name.
+- `log`: a boolean flag (default: False) enabling logging functionality.

 ### Example
 Imagine you are developing a blogging platform focused on environmental topics.
 To automate the related tasks, you will utilize various AI services such as language generation, image processing, and code generation models.
 Here is a simplified example of building and executing an asynchronous flow for content creation: